Tuhin0106/Netflix-Clone/README.md

-Responsive home page of Netflix using HTML and CSS
+TASK 3 - Responsive home page of Netflix using HTML and CSS